hmthien050209/fedora-post-install-script/README.md

 Create an issue with `Bug report` template

-### Special thanks to all creators, all organizations and all contrinbutors the 3rd party apps and library included or will be install using this script.
+### Special thanks to all creators, all organizations and all contributors of all 3rd party apps and library included or will be install using this script.

 ## License